clickityKlein/Disaster-Response/README.md

 # Disaster Response Pipeline
 The Disaster Response Pipeline classifies messages from various sources during an emergency.
-Rather than searching through various key words, a model has been trained to categorize each message.
+Rather than searching through potentially important key words, a model has been trained to categorize each message.

 The project used the following layout: